storageos/storageos.github.io/_docs/install/startwebui.md

 1. Open a browser and browse to the name (if registered in DNS) or IP address of one of the StorageOS nodes, at http://ip-or-name/.
 For both the ISO build enter the StorageOS user name and password you configured during the installation phase.
 For the Vagrant build this will be storageos, storageos.

-   >**&#x270F; Note**: If you just started up the cluster it takes about a minute or so for the services to come on line before the StorageOS login screen appears in your browser window.
+   >**Note**: If you just started up the cluster it takes about a minute or so for the services to come on line before the StorageOS login screen appears in your browser window.

     ![screenshot](/images/docs/iso/weblogin.png)